xeniyash/nopcommerce/README.md

 There are several types of reports setuped:

-1. Report in HTML format: `cypress/reports/full_report.html` - this reposrt creates automatecally after each test run.
-For the future timestemp can be added to the report so we'll get history.
+1. Report in HTML format: `cypress/reports/full_report.html` - this report creates automatically after each test run.
+For the future timestamp can be added to the report so we'll get history.

 2. Cypress Dashboard: https://dashboard.cypress.io/organizations/305fc879-92ae-4762-8a76-fbe5f966a0bc/projects